-Cats may experience drooling and lip smacking after giving the medication.
+Cats may experience drooling and lip smacking after taking the medication.

-It is important to never dry pill a cat if using capsules or tablets as esophagitis (damage to the esophagus, the muscular tube that delivers food from the mouth to the stomach) can occur.
+It is important to never give a cat a dry pill, if using capsules or tablets, as it can damage the esophagus, the muscular tube that delivers food from the mouth to the stomach (esophagitis).

 If your pet appears to have trouble swallowing or eating, or has bloody diarrhea, contact your veterinarian immediately.